aishwxryag/Food-Delivery-System/README.md

 # Food Delivery System

-A platform for users to order food, restaurants to manage orders, and delivery personnel to handle deliveries efficiently.
+A platform for users to order food and restaurants to manage orders.

 ---